Yingshan County, Hubei: History

 Yingshan is famous as the birthplace of Bi Sheng, the inventor of movable-type printing technology in the 11th century, which is regarded as one of ancient China's Four Great Inventions.
+Communist guerrillas were active in the area in the early period of their insurgency, and the 27th Corps of the Red Army was set up there.
+It was also the point of departure for the 25th Corps on the Communists' Long March to Yan'an.

 Geography

 Administrative divisions

 Yingshan County administers eight towns and three townships:

 Climate

 Economy

+The county is rich in natural resources and produces tea, silk, herbs, chestnuts, and granite.
+Yingshan is the leading producer of Green Tea in Hubei and the fourth largest tea producer in China.
+There are four hot water springs in Yingshan town, with the water temperature recorded up to 71 Celsius degrees.